damiancipolat/RadioTubeJS/README.md

 - **Server Radio**:

   Pending, is a continous streaming.
-When you connect to this streaming the server will stream the audio that are playing in   this momen, is diferent to the previous server.
+When you connect to this streaming the server will stream the audio that are playing in   this moment, is diferent to the previous server.